Reference package for building a secure System on Chip (SoC)

 Corstone SSE-050 subsystem

-The SSE-050 subsystem delivers a pre-integrated and validated reference design based around the Cortex-M3 processor.
+The SSE-050 subsystem delivers a pre-integrated and validated design based around the Cortex-M3 processor.
 It consists of a processor, an associated bus, debug, and expansion and interface logic provided by Arm.
 It is modifiable and expandable, ready to connect your external peripheral to design your custom solution.
 The SSE-050 expansion ports allow you to have a very high level of flexibility, making the SSE-050 subsystem a great start for your next SoC.

 The Corstone-101 combines software and hardware components for Cortex-M based designs.